I am Isil.

 Munich is fun

-But there were moments that I struggled and things that shocked me as I was not informed about them.
+But there were moments where I struggled and things shocked me.

 Things that shocked me in Munich